by-jp/www.byjp.me/content/notes/twitter/1484573119784550400/index.md

 🟩🟩⬜🟩🟩\
 🟩🟩🟩🟩🟩

-Pretty chuffed with that for a first try\!
+Pretty chuffed with that for a first try!